afterroe_logo_rgb

 WHAT’S NEXT

-Once Roe is overturned, Palmetto Family will be working with both the Governor and Attorney General of South Carolina to ensure that the Fetal Heartbeat Act passed in February 2021 is out of the hands of the federal courts and fully enforced across our state.
+After Roe was overturned, Palmetto Family began lobbying for the Fetal Heartbeat and Protection from Abortion Act (S.B.
+474, 125th Gen. Assemb., 1st Spec.
+Sess.
+(S.C.
+2023)), which passed in May 2023.
 This law ensures that if a heartbeat can be detected for a child developing in a mother’s womb, it is the responsibility of the State of South Carolina to protect that life.
-Since heartbeats can be detected as early as 6 weeks, this is expected to end 98.5% of all abortions in South Carolina.
+Since heartbeats can be detected as early as 6 weeks, this is expected to end 98.5% of all abortions in South Carolina

 MORE ABOUT YOUR STATE’S ABORTION LAWS